XAmi101/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ ] Explain the difference between `Relational Databases` and `SQL`. a RDb is a collection of tables that hold data, SQL is a DBMS meaning that its main purpose is to manage and interact with the database itself.

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? it is needed as a way to have a unique idenitfier every single record inside of a relational database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. a third table with foreign keys for the two tables.

 ## Minimum Viable Product